UHDanke/gd_docs/triggers/level_visual.md

 Removes borders for certain gamemodes with **Free Mode** is selected and changes the Y camera settings if **Edit Camera Settings** is used.

-These settings can also be set when switching gamemode using a portal.
+These settings can also be set when switching gamemode using a portal, they have the exact same behavior as the trigger version.

 Gamemodes without borders like Cube and Robot are not affected by Camera Mode, not even by the camera settings.

+Y axis grid-snapping can be removed with **Disable Gridsnap**.

 <br>